rikkimax/Cmsed/README.md

 Note shared is a _required_ part of this.
 Without it you'll get 8+ registrations of said model (one for each thread).
 Same goes for routing.
 But here it's more important as it is executed and grabbed for values e.g. widgets (route and position/name being requested).

+## Dependencies
+* [https://github.com/rejectedsoftware/vibe.d](Vibe.d) is the heart and soul of Cmsed, it provides IO and threading support.
+* [https://github.com/rikkimax/dvorm](Dvorm) is the primary ORM used with Cmsed.

+**Optional:**
+* [https://github.com/rikkimax/dakka](Dakka) is an Actor framework that supports communication between seperate processes over socket.
+Provides Cmsed's ability to reload fast.
+* [https://github.com/rikkimax/skeleton](Skeleton) creates skeleton directories and files using descriptions from online.
+Also useful for its support of lua with github and bitbucket.
+* [https://github.com/JakobOvrum/LuaD](LuaD) enables usage of lua inside templates.

+## Structure of the library
+**Most important parts:**
+* source/base Majority of code here
+* source/minifier Minifies javascript/css
+* source/runners Executes the server
+* source/lua Provides Lua 5.1 support in templates
+* source/test For testing only

+**Extra useful code:**<br/>
+This code is generally compiled into Cmsed.
+However it is generated manually and committed into git.

+* util_code/browser_detection Provides browser capabilities based upon user agents
+* util_code/mime Mime types to file extensions
+* util_code/timezone Timezone name to UTC offset